|

 There are some places to look farther.

-It turns this is not a new problem with many small elements, such as ob-cells, that was resolved in the case of Microsoft Excel economizing on spreadsheet cells even though COM interfaces were introduced.
+It turns out this is not a new problem for many small elements, such as ob-cells, that was resolved in the case of Microsoft Excel economizing on spreadsheet cells even though COM interfaces were introduced.
+This is handled using tear-offs or lightweight instances [Box1998: Dynamic Composition section, Appendix A].
+On reflection, this need not apply to objects visible to an application.
+Economization can be handled as part of delivering the results of ap and eval operations to the oMiser-using application.

 | ID | Status | Started | Topic |